-As a family of five, make ahead meals really are helpful when life gets busy.
-Make the recipe one pot and I am eternally grateful.
+As a family of five, make ahead meals are really helpful when life gets busy.
+And, if the recipe can be made in one pot that makes the cooking experience easier and more fun.
 My Spicy Sausage Bean Casserole ticks both boxes.
-Bubbling away on the hob, or alternatively in the oven, it’s aroma fills the house with a warm spicy scent.
-Welcoming you home like a warm hug.
+Whether it is bubbling away on the hob, or in the oven, it’s aroma fills the house with a warm spicy scent.
+Almost like a warm hug welcoming you home.

-Before we get on with the recipe, I wanted to share my thoughts.
-Autumn, or Fall as it’s called in the States is my favourite season.
-Don’t get me wrong, I enjoy Summer, in fact, I like all the seasons.
+Before we get on with the recipe, I’d like to share my thoughts with you.
+Since Autumn, or Fall as it’s called in the States is my favourite season.
+Don’t get me wrong, I enjoy Summer, in fact, I like all of the seasons.
 Much as the glorious, unending sunshine places like California offer, I simply love the change in seasons we enjoy here in England.
-Read Autumn The Most Beautiful Season.
+You may enjoy reading Autumn The Most Beautiful Season.

-While there is something about, at first, the almost subtle change in weather, usually towards the end of August/beginning of September where I live.
-The deep, deep green of the leaves on the trees, the rustle as the wind blows through the drying out leaves.
-Followed by the gorgeous change, through deepest red to fiery orange and a last nod to the daily lowering of the sun in the sky, as the leaves turn yellow.
-And confetti, like fluttering of the leaves on a blowy day.
-The ravages of an adorned tree, ripped overnight of its leafy covering, by a violent storm.
+There is something enchanting about the subtle change in weather, usually towards the end of August, or beginning of September where I live.
+Whether it’s the deep, deep green of the leaves on the trees, or the rustle as the wind blows through the drying out leaves.
+As their colour changes, from deepest red to fiery orange, with an almost last nod to the low hanging sun in the sky, they finally turn yellow.
+Some days bring fluttering, confetti like leaves, dancing through the air on a breeze.
+While other days see trees, ripped overnight of their leafy covering, by violent storms and gale force winds.

-Sunshine is always welcome.
-Especiall on a clear, frosty, day.
-Also, there is something to be said though for darker, rain & wind filled days, snuggled up on the sofa, the smell of a spicy casserole, gently bubbling away in the oven.
+There is a welcoming warmth of sunshine.
+Especially on a clear, frosty, day.
+Although, there is something to be said for darker, rain and wind filled days, snuggled up on the sofa, the smell of a spicy casserole, gently bubbling away in the oven.
 And puddings!
 A must, some may say essential, during the colder months.

 Since first making this dish it has evolved to the final recipe given here.
 While most of the ingredients are relatively cheap, it is essential to use good quality sausages.
-Pale, flabby pink sausages will simply disintegrate during the long cooking process.
-Adding quality pork sausages adds to the overall flavour of the dish.
+Pale, flabby, pink sausages will simply disintegrate during the long cooking process.
+So adding good quality pork sausages, while more expensive, will enhance the overall flavour of the dish.
 Especially as one packet will feed up to six people.